Need to know how to enable it? Go here.

 Schedule at a Glance

-The third biennial Indigenous Faculty Forum (IFF) is being held in conjunction with PRIDoC 8:00am-4:00pm on Monday, July 11, 2022 at Simon Fraser University Morris J. Wosk Centre for Dialogue
+The third biennial Indigenous Faculty Development Forum (IFDF) is being held in conjunction with PRIDoC 8:00am-4:00pm on Monday, July 11, 2022 at Simon Fraser University Morris J. Wosk Centre for Dialogue

 This pre-conference workshop will be facilitated by Dr. Melanie Morris and hosted by the Indigenous Physicians Association of Canada (IPAC) on the unceded, traditional territories of the Coast Salish: the Musqueam, Squamish and Tsleil-Waututh Nations.

-The IFF was created in order to foster a supportive space for Indigenous faculty to come together, foster community, and develop skills to successfully navigate an academic career.
+The IFDF was created in order to foster a supportive space for Indigenous faculty to come together, foster community, and develop skills to successfully navigate an academic career.

 You will have the opportunity to register for this pre-conference workshop when registering for PRIDoC.
 The CA$110.00 registration fee includes breakfast and lunch.